The Search for Camp Crystal Lake – an Interview with Vincent DiSanti

 On September 15th, we submitted a work print of Never Hike Alone to Ted and his team and out of the 800 submissions they received that year, we were invited to participate!
 On Friday the 13th 2017, Never Hike Alone made its world premiere at the Sheridan Opera House in downtown Telluride, Colorado, in front of a packed house of excited fans.
 The response from the audience was really positive and it was one of the festival highlights.
 What seemed like a pipe dream early on in the process ended up being an experience I will certainly never forget.

 Never Hike Alone simultaneously launched online with the live screening and by the time we walked out of the theater the internet was already buzzing.
-After almost two years of work, it was a pretty amazing feeling to see it all pay off in a matter of hours and.
+After almost two years of work, it was a pretty amazing feeling to see it all pay off in a matter of hours.
 By the time the festival came to a close on Sunday, the film had reached over 30,000 views on YouTube and received a wave of glowing reviews from various media outlets.

 Most importantly, we were hearing from a lot of lifelong fans of the Friday the 13th series who hadn’t felt that good about a Friday film since the 80’s.
-When we started to project, we couldn’t have predicted the attention Never Hike Alone would generate.
+When we started the project, we couldn’t have predicted the attention Never Hike Alone would generate.
 We’re just grateful that Friday fans have something to smile about after waiting so long for the studios to figure out their next move.

 MA: How many days of Principal Photography did you have, at how many locations?